High-speed rail in Spain: Northern corridors

 The first installment of a high-speed rail corridor in the north and north-west of Spain was the 179.6 km section Madrid–Segovia–Valladolid which was put in operation on 22 December 2007.
 It includes a tunnel of 28 km at Guadarrama, which is the fourth longest train tunnel in Europe.
-The extension of the line with the 162.7 km section Valladolid–Venta de Baños–Leon was inaugurated on 29 September 2015.
-Valladolid will become the hub for all AVE lines connecting the north and north-west of Spain with the rest of the country.
+Valladolid will become the hub for all AVE services connecting the north and north-west of Spain with the rest of the country.

+Construction of the extension of the line towards the region of Asturias started in 2009 (except for Pajares Base Tunnel (variante de pajares) which started in 2003) and reached the city of Leon in 2015 with the inauguration of the 162.7 km Valladolid–Venta de Baños–Leon section on 29 September 2015.
+On 29 November 2023 the section Leon-La Robla-Pola de Lena was inaugurated after 20 years of works.
+On 21 May 2024 Renfe replaced the Madrid–Gijón and Castellón/Vinaros–Gijón Alvia services by AVE services on the first AVE gauge-changing Class 106 trains, able to operate at a max speed of 330 km/h with reduced journey times by 12 minutes between Madrid and Oviedo, and by 10 minutes between Madrid and Gijón.

 On 24 April 2010, it was announced a 55 km high-speed spur would leave the Madrid–Valladolid route at Segovia and continue to Ávila.
-Initial plans were expected to be complete by the end of 2010 but as of 2020 this line remains unfinished.
+Initial plans were expected to be complete by the end of 2010, but as of 2024 this line remains in planning.

 On 21 July 2022 a new 86.5 km section between Venta de Baños and Burgos was inaugurated after 13 years of works at an investment cost of 759 million euros and introduced a new AVE Madrid-Burgos service that cuts the journey time between the two cities down to just over an hour and a half.
 This section is the first expansion of the high-speed network to the north-northeast towards the Spanish region of the Basque Country and the future Basque high-speed railway line (Basque Y).
-It includes 2 tunnels and 12 viaducts, the longest of them passes over Pisuerga river and Autovía A-62 highway.
+It includes 2 tunnels and 12 viaducts; the longest of them passes over the Pisuerga river and Autovía A-62 highway.

-In the north-west of Spain the Madrid–Galicia high-speed rail line completed on 21 December 2021 after 20 years of works when the Olmedo–Zamora–Santiago de Compostela section was finished.
-This line is connected to the Madrid–Leon line at Olmedo south of Valladolid.
+In the north-west of Spain, the Madrid–Galicia high-speed rail line was completed on 21 December 2021 after 20 years of works when the Olmedo–Zamora–Santiago de Compostela section was finished.
+This line is connected to the Madrid–Asturias high-speed rail line at Olmedo south of Valladolid.